Coding standards

 The numpydoc standard is unclear, unopinionated, or inconsistent in a small number of cases.
 We therefore adopt the following additional standards.

-• Place the opening and closing triple quotes of each docstring on their own lines, with no blank lines separating them from the contents, as follows:
+For docstrings that span multiple lines, place the opening and closing triple quotes of on their own lines, with no blank lines separating them from the contents, as follows:

 """